anan44/it-starts-with-clojure/materials/4-state-in-clojure/1-adding-to-data-structures.md

 since they don't guarantee the order of their elements.
 Keep this in mind when selecting the collection type that you will be using.
-With both lists and vectors it is possible to add elements to other places in the collection as well, but it is always "cheapest"/fastest performance-wise to add the elements where Clojure naturally does it with conj.
+With both lists and vectors it is possible to add elements to other places in the collection as well, but it is always "cheapest"/fastest performance-wise to add the elements where Clojure naturally does it with `conj`.

 ```clojure
 (conj [1 2 3] 4)